-If Mr. Molino's employment is terminated for cause, he will receive the sum of his Accrued Amounts and Algoma will have no other obligations to Mr. Molino, save and except for any obligations under the ESA.
+If Mr. Panzeri's employment is terminated for cause, he will receive the sum of his Accrued Amounts and Algoma will have no other obligations to Mr. Panzeri, save and except for any obligations under the ESA.

-If Mr. Molino's employment is terminated without cause (other than in the event of a change of control, as discussed further below), Mr. Molino will receive, in the form of base salary continuance, (a) if his service is less than five years, 12 months' base salary; or (b) if his service is five years or more, 18 months' base salary (the "Molino Salary Continuance Period").
+If Mr. Panzeri's employment is terminated without cause (other than in the event of a change of control, as discussed further below), Mr. Panzeri will receive, in the form of base salary continuance, (a) if his service is less than four years, 12 months' base salary; (b) if his service is more than four years but less than 10 years, 18 months' base salary; or (c) if his service is 10 years or more, 24 months' base salary (the "Panzeri Salary Continuance Period").
+Mr. Panzeri is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.

-In the event of a change of control, if Mr. Molino's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to severance in an amount equal to: (a) 1 times the total amount of base salary that otherwise was to have been provided during the Molino Salary Continuance Period; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 12 month period after the termination date, a VCIP payment at full target under the VCIP.
+In the event of a change of control, if Mr. Panzeri's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to a lump sum severance in an amount equal to: (a) 1.5 times the total amount of base salary that otherwise was to have been provided during the Panzeri Salary Continuance Period, to a maximum payment of 30 months' base salary; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 24 month period after the termination date, a VCIP payment at full target under the VCIP.
+Mr. Panzeri is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.

-In certain circumstances, Mr. Molino will receive amounts payable prior to the termination date in accordance with the VCIP and will be entitled to receive a pro rata VCIP payment at full target under the plan for the partial fiscal year up to the termination date.
-During the Molino Salary Continuance Period or until he obtains alternate employment, Mr. Molino will, (a) subject to and in accordance with the terms of the applicable benefit plan, receive medical, dental and life insurance coverage; and (b) subject to and in accordance with the terms of the applicable retirement plan, participate in the retirement plans.
-Mr. Molino will also receive short or long-term disability benefit coverage during the period corresponding to the statutory notice period as required under the ESA.
+In certain circumstances, Mr. Panzeri will receive amounts payable prior to the termination date in accordance with the VCIP and will be entitled to receive a pro rata VCIP payment at full target under the plan for the partial fiscal year up to the termination date.
+During the Panzeri Salary Continuance Period or until he obtains alternate employment, Mr. Panzeri will, (a) subject to and in accordance with the terms of the applicable benefit plan, receive medical, dental and life insurance coverage.
+Mr. Panzeri will also receive short or long-term disability benefit coverage during the period corresponding to the statutory notice period as required under the ESA.